Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ### Awaiting Values

-`Effect` can also await values and `reject` promises.
+`Effect` can also be used for awaiting values and rejecting promises.
-Here is an example that converts an `XMLHttpRequest` into a promise.
+Here is an example that converts an `XMLHttpRequest` into a promise and rejects that promise should the HTTP request err.

 ```typescript
 import { Effect } from "no-async-hook";